 What do you think the biggest challenges facing the City right now?

 While Nashua has once again been selected as one of the best cities to live in New England (3rd) and the Best in New Hampshire, and having been selected as one of the safest cities to live in, your Mayor and the Board of Aldermen have been doing a very good job for the residents of Nashua.
+We also were just selected as the 4th Best Run City in the United States.
 We are not without challenges, however.
-We are still fighting the opioid drug problem which is hurting our residents.
-We have done a great deal to fight this epidemic and one of the best assists in this area is our Safe Stations program.
-Our fire fighters have taken on the challenge to assist in this program and have helped hundreds of people kick this terrible problem.
-Our Police Department has made it extremely hard to sell drugs in Nashua without being caught and prosecuted.
+We are still fighting the opioid and now fentanyl drug problem which is hurting our residents.
+We have done a great deal to fight this epidemic and our Police Departments two POP Units have made it very difficult for anyone to sell these drugs in Nashua.

 We also face a challenge of fixing our City infrastructure.
-Roads under past administrations had fallen into terrible shape and your Mayor and current Board of Aldermen have taken on a bonded project to repair and resurface over 70 miles of roads in the past two years, with more to come in the five-year project.
+Roads under past administrations had fallen into terrible shape and your Mayor and current Board of Aldermen have taken on a bonded project to repair and resurface over 70 miles which have almost been completed, with more to come in the five-year project.
 In addition, many of our City’s buildings have fallen into severe disrepair due to lack of funding driven by an arbitrary City spending cap.
 While your current elected officials do not want taxes to raise to levels our residents cannot afford, spending must be balanced to recover the neglect that our infrastructure has suffered over the past decade.
 As Chairman of the City Budget Committee, I have worked with the Mayor and all Department Heads to balance “need” and “reasonable spending”.

 If elected, what are three specific things you’d like to accomplish?

 I lost a very true friend in Alderman President Brian McCarthy a year ago and I would like to see his priorities reach a successful conclusion.
 One of his true desires was to see the Nashua Middle School project be successful.
-We are just finishing the completion of Phase I where the largest decision to be made is whether to renovate the 84-year-old Elm Street middle school or build a new middle school in the Southern part of Nashua.
-On October 8, our Architect and Construction Manager presented findings in their professional evaluation on that question and the findings regarding the other two current middle schools.
+We completed Phase I where the decision was made to not renovate the 84-year-old Elm Street middle school but to build a new middle school in the Southern part of Nashua.
 I would like to see the middle school project meet a successful conclusion by ensuring our middle schools meet State and Federal middle school requirements and provide the educational opportunities and physical space that our children need to handle the successful transition from the elementary school level to the high school.
-It has been seventeen years since we completed the two Nashua High Schools and it is time to shift our focus to the middle school area.
+It has been eighteen years since we completed the two Nashua High Schools and it is time to shift our focus to the middle school area.
 It is our intent to be financial prudent as we progress through this building project.